Friendship Family Program

 The Friendship Family Program (FFP) has played a significant role at Minnesota State University, Mankato for many years.
 The Friendship Family Program provides support and opportunities for international students by connecting them with Friendship Family volunteers in the community.

-The Spring 2023 Friendship Family Program is accepting applications until January 22, 2023.
-If you would like to join the program after the deadline, we encourage you to mark your calendar for fall semester's program.
+The Fall 2023 Friendship Family Program is accepting applications until Sept 15, 2023.
+If you would like to join the program after the deadline, we encourage you to mark your calendar for spring semester's program.

 Many international students never set foot in an American home while studying in the United States.
 This program aims to change that statistic and create space for important cultural exchanges to happen!